bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:15:17

-Paul Friedman Or, I don't know, if someone put Nostr on the Lightning Network or something, another relay, like some application that gets a ton of adoption very quickly, Then very quickly I think we would see...
+Paul Friedman Or, I don't know, if someone put Nostr on the Lightning Network or something, another relay, like some application that gets a ton of adoption very quickly.
+Then very quickly I think we would see...

 Speaker 0: 00:15:31